nullTyype/IJR/README.md

 # From logic to Ruby Games

-Exercises from Guilherme Silveira's ruby logic EBook;
+Exercises from Guilherme Silveira's ruby logic book;